vondele/nettest/README.md

 The workflow is generated as a dynamic pipeline using a [gitlab-ci setup](ci/cscs.yml) that builds the container, generates the pipeline, and executes it.
-The CI is described in these [docs](https://docs.cscs.ch/services/cicd/).
+The CI service is described in these [docs](https://docs.cscs.ch/services/cicd/).

 ### Execution in a container environment